How Much Does A Building Permit Cost?

 Roofing Permit Cost

-A roofing permit costs $150 to $500 for replacement.
+A roofing permit costs $150 to $500 for replacement and $70 to $250 for repairs.
 Building permits for new homes or porches already includes roofing.
 Some cities don’t require permits for re-roofing or provide exemptions if replacing under specific sizes.
 Contractors typically cover the cost of a roof permit in their estimate.

 Fence Permit Cost